 When the dough is ready, simply turn the loaf tin over to remove the dough.

-Cut the dough into half, then quarter, and then slice into about half a centimeter thick and slice across to cut a triangle (photo 6).
+Then cut it into quarter, and then slice into about half a centimeter thick and slice across to cut a triangle.

 Heat the oil in another saucepan over medium-high heat.